TheScriptGuy/PrismaAccess-EgressIPs/README.md

 # PrismaAccess-EgressIPs
 Provide the egress IPs for the Prisma Access service in a formatted context

-By default the file the script looks for is egress-ips.json
+By default the file the script looks for is `egress-ips.json`.

+I've only tested this with Mobile Users.

 ```bash
 $ python3 format-egress-ips.py -h